TL;DR

 Checklist to Get Started

-- ✅ Set up a voicemail page (Whatayarn makes this instant)
+- ✅ Set up a voicemail page (whatayarn makes this instant)

 - ✅ Announce it on your podcast + socials